stephenburnett714/MovieDataBase/README.md

 ## Project Decription

-Create an app that will give the user the ability to search through movies and find more information about the movie.
+Create an app that will give the user the ability to search through movies and tv shows.
+The app will give you more information about the movie or tv show wonce it is searched.
 The app will have a search bar that can be seen on any page of the app.

 ## API Snippet and Sample Data